 - The low season is between April – September, but this is the best time for wildlife watching in Kruger and other wildlife parks.

 - June to August have the worst weather, in the sense that it gets quite cold during the day and at night.

 South Africa is a diverse and beautiful country with a lot to offer.
 Whether you want to explore the unique urban life in Cape Town, or head to the stunning Kruger National Park, or the stunning coast of KwaZulu Natal, your plate will be full of exploration.
 South Africa has a unique cultural history and people, so you will definitely return from your travels a changed person.

 South Africa is quite a large country — it is the size of France and Spain combined!
-This means that there are some variations on the best time to visit South Africa.
+This means that there are some variations on the best time to go on a South Africa tour.
 It would depend on what you would like to do, and spend your time.
 Broadly speaking, you can divide the weather in South Africa in two: dry season from May – September, and wet season from October – April.
 Within these months, there would be variations depending on which part of the country you’re visiting and what kind of weather you wish to enjoy!

 April to May – Fall / Good Season